bplaat/zaheer/README.md

 - http://unixwiz.net/techtips/x86-jumps.html

 ## The new things compared to the Neva processor:
-- A completely new 32-bit design
+- A completely new 16-bit design
 - Which is on assembly level almost backwards compatible with the Neva processor
-- A full 40-bit address bus so much memory access (2 ** 40 = 1099511627776 bytes = ~1024 GB)
+- A full 24-bit address bus so much memory access (2 ** 24 = 16777216 bytes = 16 MB)
-- But when all segments are zero you got just get a linair 32-bit address field to work
+- But when all segments are zero you got just get a linair 16-bit address field to work
-- A 32-bit data bus interface with the memory
+- A 16-bit data bus interface with the memory
 - 6 more general purpose registers
 - Same memory I/O interface with text output and keyboard input
 - Taro video controller intergration